dotlang/language/README.md

 |-----|-----tcp

-In the above examples `core.sys, core.net, core.net.http, core.net.tcp` are all packages.
+In the above examples `core::sys, core::net, core::net::http, core::net::tcp` are all packages.
 Each package contains zero or more source code files, which are called modules.

 ##Lexical Syntax